Compare & Save on Conveyancing Solicitors

 Do I Still Pay Solicitors Fees if Sale Falls Through?

-This depends on your solicitor.
-As mentioned previously, some solicitors offer a no sale no fee guarantee.
-This means that you won’t be charged for any legal work until the contracts have been exchanged and the sale is legally binding.
+This depends on your solicitor as some offer a no sale no fee guarantee.
+This means that you won’t be charged for any legal work until the contracts have been exchanged, and the sale is legally binding.
+However, bear in mind that these are more expensive if the sale does go through.

 If your solicitor does not have this guarantee in place, you will have to pay fees for the time that they have spent on the transaction up to that point.